Chri-sly/Probabilistic-Actual-Causality-Checker/README.md

 ## Literature

+[1] Ibrahim, A., Rehwald, S., Pretschner, A.: Efficiently checking actual causality with sat solving.
+In: Dependable Software Systems Engineering (2019), https://arxiv.org/abs/1904.13101

-[1] J. Y. Halpern.
+[2] J. Y. Halpern.
 "A Modification of the Halpern-Pearl Definition of Causality."
 In: Proceedings of the Twenty-Fourth International Joint Conference on Artificial Intelligence, IJCAI 2015, Buenos Aires, Argentina, July 25-31, 2015.
 2015, pp. 3022–3033.